informaticslab/commSphere/README.md

 * CommSphere [Jira](https://code.phiresearchlab.org/jira/browse/CS/)

 ## Roadmap
-* Active development, 2 week iterations
+* Development Paused.
+Occasional Bugfixes and enhancements.

 ## Contributing
 Anyone is encouraged to contribute to the project by [forking](https://help.github.com/articles/fork-a-repo) and submitting a pull request.
 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git).)